 Previous Names: Miracle Theatre, Miracle Twin Theatre, Miracle 4 Theatres

 News About This Theater

-The City of Coral Gables purchased the historic movie house and, in 1990, the Miracle Theater began a $6.5 million dollar renovation to become the home of the Actor’s Playhouse.
+The City of Coral Gables purchased the historic movie house and, in 1990, the Miracle Theatre began a $6.5 million dollar renovation to become the home of the Actor’s Playhouse.

-It closed as a full time cinema on April 12, 1995.
-The Miracle Theater became a performing arts center and returned the theater to its original Art Moderne opulence.
+It closed as a full-time cinema on April 12, 1995.
+The Miracle Theatre became a performing arts center and returned the theater to its original Art Moderne style opulence.
 Workers stripped off fibreglass wall coverings to reveal green-and-white Deco floral patterns, 1947 designs that had been hidden for years.
-The lobby was returned to its original elegance with refurbished hardwood counters and wall paneling, restored Art Deco lighting fixtures and signage, and a period-inspired carpet.
+The lobby was returned to its original elegance with refurbished hardwood counters and wall paneling, restored Art Deco style lighting fixtures and signage, and a period-inspired carpet.

 Restoration of the beautiful 600-seat Mainstage auditorium was completed in 1995.
 Mainstage has a proscenium opening 45' wide by 22' height.

 In 1988, a portion of the large former balcony became the 300 seat Balcony Theater.
 The Balcony Theater is used for children’s theatre, smaller productions and by community cultural groups.